 Daithi: At the turn of the 20th century there was a revival in interest and study of the Irish language.
 Scholars from Ireland, the UK, Europe and Scandinavia began venturing to the most remote, Irish-speaking communities to study the living language.
 Many went to the Blasket, and encouraged the people to begin writing accounts of their lives.
 In the 1920s and 1930s the Blasket Island writers produced books which are deemed classics in the world of literature.
 They wrote of Island people living on the very edge of Europe, and brought to life the topography, life and times of their Island.
 They wrote all of their stories in the Irish language.
 The term 'peasant literature' is sometimes used for this type of literature, but I find that disparaging; I think the Irish term 'Litríocht na nDaoine' (the People's Literature) is better.

-In 19th & 20th Century, Different Language & Customs Divided East & West of Ireland
+Divided Language & Customs split East & West of Ireland

 Meg: Can you describe traditional Island dress?